illusion0001/illusion0001.github.io/_patches/HellbladeGame-Orbis.md

 # 540p target
 C7 00 00 00 48 42 C3 89

-# 720p target // default, search for this, replace with others
+# 720p target // default, search for this, then replace with others
 C7 00 00 00 86 42 C3 89

 # 900p target